 In a separate mixing bowl, combine 130g of all-purpose flour, 50g of butter, 25g of sugar, 0.5g of salt, and 25g of egg.
 Mix the ingredients until they form a crumbly mixture.

 Gradually add 30g of cold water to the mixture, a little at a time, and continue mixing until a smooth and slightly sticky dough forms.
-You may not need to use all the cold water, so add it gradually to prevent from adding excessive liquid.
+You may not need to use all of the cold water, so add it gradually to prevent adding excessive liquid.

 Making Chestnut Paste Filling: